XP Support Group - UV protection not isolation.

 The Owl Patrol night camp is the Flagship event of the Support Group and is held at St Katharine’s , Parmoor, nr Frieth www.srpf.org.uk .
 It is an annual weekend camp for XP Families.
 It provides indoor activities during the day and outside at night.
 The Camp has been running since 2002 and has BBC Children in Need as a major supporter.
 Applications are opened in June each year and closed at the end of September.
 Places are allocated on a basis of need with 60% going to returning campers and 40% to new.
-Owl Patrol 2017 will take place from 10-13 February 2017.
-All places have now been allocated and all successful applicants informed.
-The Theme will be The Jungle.
+Owl Patrol 2019 will take place from 14-17 February 2020.
+The Theme will be 1970’s Pyjama Party.

 WHAT I LOVE ABOUT OWL PATROL

 I like football because it’s my favourite thing here.
 I like playing it because it’s my favourite sport.
 My favourite team is Liverpool, and my favourite player is Steven Gerrard.